Conagra Brands, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityConagra owns a broad portfolio of packaged-food brands including Birds Eye, Marie Callender's, Duncan Hines, Healthy Choice, Slim Jim, and Reddi-wip.
-The brands have shelf power and household recognition, but the business has lost volume share in a promotional retail environment.Medium
+Business qualityConagra owns a broad portfolio of packaged-food brands including Birds Eye, Marie Callender's, Duncan Hines, Healthy Choice, Reddi-wip, Slim Jim, and Angie's BOOMCHICKAPOP.
+The brands still hold shelf space and household recognition, but volumes have declined and fiscal 2026 revenue fell 2.9% to $11.28 billion.Medium

-MoatBrand shelf space, retailer relationships, and scale in procurement and distribution create a moderate moat, but private-label competition, retailer bargaining power, and shifting consumer preferences to fresher options limit pricing power.Medium-low
+MoatBrand shelf presence, retailer relationships, and procurement and distribution scale create a moderate moat, but private-label competition, retailer bargaining power, and consumer shifts toward fresher options continue to limit pricing power.Medium-low

-AI confidenceHigh confidence for descriptive data, lower confidence for forward-looking scenarios because CAG's turnaround depends on execution, consumer trends, and commodity costs that can shift rapidly.High data confidence
+AI confidenceHigh confidence for descriptive and guidance data, lower confidence for forward-looking scenarios because CAG's turnaround depends on execution, consumer demand, and commodity costs that can move quickly.High data confidence

 CAG AI stock forecast